simplic/documentation/dev/gui/controls_lookuptextbox.md

-DatePicker
+# LookUpTextBox

-The DatePicker control is the default control for date input.
+The `LookUpTextBox` control is the default control for a pick list

+Assembly: `Simplic.UI`
+Namespace: `Simplic.Framework.DBUI`
+Class: `LookupTextBox`
-Assembly: Simplic.UI Namespace: Simplic.UI.Control Class: DatePicker Derives from: Telerik.Windows.Controls.RadDatePicker
+Derives from: `LookupTextBoxBase, IDisposable`

-The controls supports multiple formats:

-dd.MM.yyyy
-ddMMyyyy
-ddMMyy
-Furthermore an autocomplete mode is integrated.